 The 1940 Act generally prohibits BDCs from incurring indebtedness unless immediately after such borrowing it has an asset coverage for total borrowings of at least 200% or 150% if certain requirement under the 1940 Act are met.
-The Board and TIAA (as the Company's initial shareholder) approved a proposal to adopt an asset coverage ratio of 150% in connection with the organization of the Company.
+The Board and TIAA (as the Company's initial shareholder) approved a proposal to adopt an asset coverage ratio of 150% in connection with the organization of the Company, which became effective on December 26, 2019.
 Incurring additional indebtedness could increase the risk of investing in the Company.
-The 150% asset coverage ratio became applicable to the Company on December 26, 2019.